 Also in 2012, WPS encapsulated the suspect PCB containing caulk around all of the windows at Burncoat with an additional thick layer of non-PCB caulk.
-We observed this over-caulking in each room we visited and found that it was intact and in good condition.
-This over-caulking is repaired on an as-needed basis to maintain its condition.

 Exterior suspect caulking was likewise covered with new caulk to a height of eight feet above grade.
 No significant deterioration of the uncovered exterior caulking at the tops of window units was observed.
+This over-caulking is repaired on an asneeded basis to maintain its condition.